Lars Eighner: Personal life

-“On Dumpster Diving” - This short piece by Eighner was based on the dumpster diving that he started about a year before he had become completely homeless.
+The frequently reprinted essay “On Dumpster Diving”was based on the dumpster diving that he started about a year before he had become completely homeless.
 He describes the act of dumpster diving and the thoughts he encountered about the act.
 He includes a section describing the three principles that go into eating safely out of a dumpster in this piece.
-The entries of his piece, “On Dumpster Diving”, began shortly after he became homeless in 1988 when he left a job he held for ten years.
-One of his biggest supporters in the success of this piece was his publisher Steven Saylor.
-Steven is an editor and author who was employed at the gay magazine that published Eighner’s pieces.
-He played a role in getting Eighner’s pieces published, including “On Dumpster Diving.”
+The origin of his piece, “On Dumpster Diving”, began shortly after he became homeless in 1988 when he left a job he held for ten years.
+One of his biggest supporters in the success of both "On Dumpster diving" and Travels With Lizbeth was his friend, fellow author, and agent Steven Saylor.